kamu-data/kamu-cli/docs/first_steps.md

 [INFO] Updated 1 datasets
 ```

-When you `pull`, the tool will go and check if any new data that we didn't see yet was added to the data source.
-If there was - it will be downloaded, decompressed, parsed into the structured form, preprocessed and saved locally.
-The final steps of loading and shaping the data are powered by [Apache Spark](https://spark.apache.org/).
+When you `pull`, `kamu` will go and check the data source for any new data that we didn't see yet.
+If there was any - it will be downloaded, decompressed, parsed into the structured form, preprocessed and saved locally.

+Note how for our final preprocessing step we use [Apache Spark](https://spark.apache.org/) and its SQL language to convert textual data into geometry type.

 ## Exploring data